de0ne/Retail-dataset-Analysis/README.md

-# Analysis of a retail store dataset
+# Analysis of a retail store dataset using Jupyter Notebook